dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3619: Cultural disparities can lead to conflict when misunderstood.
+### T3619: Cultural differences can cause misunderstandings and conflicts.

 |Support|
 |---|